MohamedAmineBoulawdhen/Init-GitHub/README.md

 14. Check the commit history using `git log`.
 15. Change global settings to core.pager=cat using `git config --global core.pager cat`.
 16. List all global Git configurations using `git config --list --global`.

+---

+🙌 If you found this repository helpful, show your support by starring it.
+Your support means a lot.
+Thank you for your time and consideration!